sueszli/fast-snek/README.md

 - pros:
      - very performant.
 - cons:
-     - very complex.
+     - very complex api. data isn't marshalled automatically.
-     - not portable. we must link cpython during the build step to extend it. but fortunately there are nice build tools for this [^setuptools].
+     - not portable. we must link cpython during the build step to extend it. but fortunately there are nice build tools to simplify this [^setuptools].

 <br>